majidBOUZAR/Projet-fin-d-etude-master/README.md

 - open the folder in VScode
 - install the requirements : 'pip install -r requirements.txt'
 - run app : 'streamlit run app.py'

+you can update or alter model CNN or the preprocessing in the file 'version_finale_dl.ipynb'